tranvaj/BachelorThesis-VTran/Readme.txt

     Application_and_libraries
     - Contains .py and .ipynb files for training, evaluation and text summarization of mT5, Mistral 7B and TST.
 Also contains M7B-SC and M7B-POC QLORAs (3rd checkpoint).
     - Contains singular "config.cfg" file for setting various constants and paths.
+    - We used the following Jupyter Notebook image: cschranz/gpu-jupyter:v1.6_cuda-12.0_ubuntu-22.04 from https://github.com/iot-salzburg/gpu-jupyter
     - If you are unfamiliar with .ipynb files, please check the Jupyter Notebook documentation https://docs.jupyter.org/en/latest/

     Input_data